ceejbot/galls-law/webrebels.md

 > I see you have a poorly structured monolith.
 Would you like me to convert it into a poorly structured set of microservices?

 ^ Cannot save you from poor decisions about modularity.
+If you haven't figured out how to hide information, you're still in trouble.

 ---